 Williams FW16 - A car that has overcome many troubles

-The Williams FW16 was the a that won the Constructors’ title for the Rothmans Williams team in 1994 Formula One World Championship.
+The Williams FW16 was a car that won the Constructors’ title for the Rothmans Williams team in 1994 Formula One World Championship.

 Built to meet new regulations